shalzz/shalzz.github.io/content/blog/decentralized-dns/index.md

 ## Handshake

-With the advent of blockchain and it's echoing principles of the early internet and cyberpunk, it provides a novel socio-economic-cryptographic solution for avoiding the need to require placing trust in middlemen in inherently peer-to-peer systems.
+With the advent of blockchain and it's echoing principles of the early internet and cypherpunk, it provides a novel socio-economic-cryptographic solution for avoiding the need to require placing trust in middlemen in inherently peer-to-peer systems.

 The [Handshake network][3] is a decentralized, permissionless naming protocol